marcelovicentegc/orangino/README.md

 GOODBYE_MESSAGE="Goodbye world!"
 ```

-3. Install dependencies: `pip install -r requirements.txt && cargo build`
+5. To install the dependencies: `pip install -r requirements.txt && cargo build`

-4. Make changes to the app and run in: `cargo run`
+You are good to go now, make changes to the app and run it: `cargo run`